IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 | user | User ID to identify yourself to the z/OSMF server. |
 | password | Password to identify yourself to the z/OSMF server. |

 {% include note.html content="The user ID needs to have sufficient permissions to remove and create directories and files in the directory specified by `--targetdir` in the cics-deploy profile.
-The user ID also needs permission to submit JCL and to run the DFHDPLOY utility as described in the **Security** heading in topic [Automate the deployment and undeployment of CICS bundles and applications with the DFHDPLOY utility](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/deploying/dfhdploy_overview.html)." %}
+The user ID also needs permission to submit JCL and to run the DFHDPLOY utility as described in the **Security** heading in topic [Automate the deployment and undeployment of CICS® bundles and applications with the DFHDPLOY utility](https://www.ibm.com/support/knowledgecenter/SSGMCP_5.5.0/applications/deploying/dfhdploy_overview.html)." %}

 For example, to create a z/OSMF profile: